 and height

-one way is the special width
+the special width

 and height

-attributes.Images have
+attributes.Images have these mostly for

-invented before CSS existed.
+historical reasons: they were invented before CSS

 If both those attributes are present, things are pretty